magisph/NoteDiscovery/README.md

 - Uvicorn - ASGI server
 - PyYAML - Configuration handling
 - aiofiles - Async file operations

+## 📚 Documentation

+Want to learn more? **The full documentation lives inside the app as interactive notes!**

+Once you've started NoteDiscovery, you'll find comprehensive guides on:
+- 🎨 **THEMES.md** - Theme customization and creating custom themes
+- ✨ **FEATURES.md** - Complete feature list and keyboard shortcuts
+- 🔌 **PLUGINS.md** - Plugin system and available plugins
+- 🌐 **API.md** - REST API documentation and examples

+**Can't wait to start the app?** Browse the documentation notes directly on GitHub in the [`data/notes/`](data/notes/) folder!

+💡 **Tip:** These documentation files are regular markdown notes—edit them, add your own notes, or use them as templates.
+It's your knowledge base!

 ## 🔒 Security Considerations